G-EO Gait Rehabilitation

 The G-EO system offers

-- A realistic simulation of a physiological gait pattern it allows the patient to recover mobility and their independency in daily living.
+- A realistic simulation of a physiological gait pattern it allows a patient to recover mobility and independence in daily living.

 - Active Mode – self-initiate the gait simulation by overcoming a pre-selected resistance threshold.

 - Active Assistive Mode – senses efforts to overcome the pre-selected resistance threshold and adjusts the patients’ effort accordingly

 - Unique simulated stair climbing (up and down) feature – Depending on the severity of the injury, this feature allows the possibility of a complete rehabilitation pathway towards full recovery and independency.
 Speak to a Cyclone expert for advice.

 - Unique partial movements feature – Allows for isolating and generating specific phase of the gait cycle.
 Partial movement can be seen as the first steps to take into the gait rehabilitation process, pre-swing, swing and stance.
 The trajectories have been defined according to the phases of the gait cycle described in literature published by Dr. J. Perry, pioneer of Gait Biomechanics.

 “End-effector type robot-assisted gait training systems were found to be more effective in locomotor recovery in stroke patients when they were applied in conjunction with conventional gait training rather than conventional gait training alone.”

 Ha Yeon Kim, Joshua Sung Hyun You: A Review of Robot-Assisted Gait Training in Stroke Patients